dotnet/reactive/Rx.NET/Documentation/adr/0005-package-split.md

 This uses [WinRT-based APIs to discover whether certain forms of input are available on the machine](https://learn.microsoft.com/en-us/windows/apps/design/input/identify-input-devices).
 These APIs are available if I use a suitable Windows-specific TFM.
 They're only in Windows 10 or later, so I need to use a versioned Windows-specific TFM such as `net8.0-windows10.0.18362.0`.
 (The APIs I'm using are actually available starting with version 10.0.10240.0, but I've chosen version 10.0.18362 because that's the oldest Windows build number that the current .NET tooling supports.)
 If I had specified a TFM of just `net8.0`, that code would fail to compile because these are Windows-only APIs.

-This illustrates the very specific meaning of OS-specific TFMs: they determine what the OS-specific API surface area your code can attempt to use.
+This illustrates the very specific meaning of OS-specific TFMs: they determine what OS-specific API surface area your code can attempt to use.
 Here are some things that OS-specific TFMs **don't** mean:

 * a minimum supported OS version (because code might use a new API when it runs on the latest OS version but be capable of handling its unavailability gracefully)
 * an intention to use WPF or Windows Forms (e.g., this particular program is a console application)